Open Resource Discovery

 Summary

 Open Resource Discovery (ORD) is a protocol that allows applications and services to self-describe their resources and capabilities (e.g. ports and adapters).
-It can be used for static documentation, but also reflect tenant specific configuration and extensions at run-time.

 By adopting ORD, an application will implement a single-entry point (Service Provider Interface) that can be used to discover and crawl the relevant information / metadata.
 The information can be used to build metadata registries / catalogs and do runtime inspection of actual system landscapes.